 It is certain that, when it comes to conception, it is important to take the pressure off, but how and why do we do that?

 The mind-body connection is of vital importance.
 Surely you've heard the old, "relax and it'll happen," phrase.
-The important thing to note, is, there is some truth in it.
-The more tension you add to your body, the higher chances it will affect your cycle.
+The important thing to note is that there is some truth in it.
+The more tension you add to your body, the higher the chances it will affect your cycle.
 Doctors aren't sure all the reasons why less stress helps fertility, but it could be because stressful situations reduce blood flow, thereby delaying ovulation.
-Stress can also affect the healthy functioning of the hypothalamus, which is the brain gland responsible for regulating your appetite, emotions and the hormones that tell your ovaries to release eggs.
+Stress can also affect the healthy functioning of the hypothalamus, which is the brain gland responsible for regulating your appetite, emotions, and the hormones that tell your ovaries to release eggs.

 Don't let the calendar rule you, because conception can happen outside the rule book for cycle patterns.
 It doesn't hurt to know when you ovulate.
 But when you start crunching the numbers for how long sperm can survive (3-6 days in your body) and how long your egg is available (about a day), it's very easy to let the calendar consume when you conceive, and unintentionally add unneeded stress to the situation.
 Typically, you are most fertile anywhere from four days before ovulation through the day of ovulation.

 Say No to the Chore

 Charting works for a lot of couples, but never let it turn sex into a chore.
 Conceiving the relaxed way means keeping the focus on the intimate connection and passion that this time brings.
 Getting pregnant may be the goal, but your relationship bonds your emotional and physical health and helps your body be in its most relaxed, pleasurable state.
 This does not mean that you have to be relaxed or happy in order to conceive, but it certainly won't hurt.